btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-Deployment.md

 ### With the docker deployment, how to use a different volume for the data?

-First, you need to make sure that btcpayserver and docker is not running
+First, you need to make sure that BTCPay Server and docker is not running
 ```bash
 sudo su -
 btcpay-down.sh